dongwu92/AutoPortraitMatting/README.md

 "Deep Automatic Portrait Matting" Xiaoyong Shen, Xin Tao, Hongyun Gao, Chao Zhou, Jiaya Jia.
 European Conference on Computer Vision (ECCV), 2016

 I can't reach the performance in this paper.
-So please modify it as you want and inform me if any improvements.
+So please modify it as you want and inform me if any improvement.